Case opened: Democrats begin public airing of Mueller report

-WASHINGTON (AP) - President Donald Trump says it’s “case closed.”
+WASHINGTON (AP) - President Donald Trump says it’s “case closed .”
 But Democrats are just getting started with Robert Mueller .

 House Democrats have scheduled a series of hearings this coming week on the special counsel’s report as they intensify their focus on the Russia probe and pick up the pace on an investigative “path” - in the words of Speaker Nancy Pelosi - that some of them hope leads to impeachment of the president.